 The Reves Center for International Studies provides estimates on living expenses for the purpose of international students' visa applications.
 Although these figures are not intended for personal planning, they can provide an estimation of the cost of living for graduate students in Arts & Sciences.

 To claim in-state status for tuition purposes, students should apply for In-State tuition when submitting their admissions application.
 This information is submitted in the Residency portion of the application.
-Otherwise, you may complete the Application to Determine Physical Residency and In-State Tuition Eligibility and mail to the University Registrar.
+Otherwise, you may complete the Application to Determine Physical Residency and In-State Tuition Eligibility and mail it to the University Registrar.

 As is the case with all federal programs, the Financial Aid Office follows guidelines from the federal government to assist you in obtaining your benefits.
 The Office of the University Registrar provides resources that you can consult for information and updates as they become available.
 These offices are your best sources of information for these benefits.